Are you striving for a career in catering? Know the secrets to throwing a party and feeding an army?

 Whether you’ve worked in school catering, flight catering, wedding planning or as a chef, now is the time to truly brag about your work experience.
 The interviewing panel will want to hear about your background in customer service, so aim to discuss your devotion to serving guests and your willingness to put others first.
 Highlight the skills you brought on board in previous jobs and, most importantly, portray a friendly character.
 Catering is all about dealing with customers, after all.

-4. ‘How do you handle working under pressure?’
+7. “How do you handle working under pressure?”

 If you want to become a caterer, you have to be able to stand the heat in the kitchen.
 Preparing menus, setting up tables and cooking the finest meals isn’t the easiest of jobs, after all.
 If you’ve experienced prior stressful situations, talk about how you managed to get through them.
-Mention your organisational skills and your ability to prioritise and stay calm in chaotic situations.
+Mention your organizational skills and your ability to prioritize and stay calm in chaotic situations.

 Perhaps you once dealt with a chef who messed up the menu?
-Or maybe your staff spilt drinks all over the guests at a wedding?
-Whatever the case, make sure you explain how you stayed focused and organised and how you maintained a calm demeanour when addressing the problem and dealing with unhappy customers.
+Or maybe your staff spilled drinks all over the guests at a wedding?
+Whatever the case, make sure you explain how you stayed focused and organized and how you maintained a calm demeanor when addressing the problem and dealing with unhappy customers.